kvalle/diy-lang/README.md

 - A handful of datatypes (integers, booleans and symbols)
 - Variables
-- First order functions with lexical scoping
+- First class functions with lexical scoping
 - That nice homemade quality feeling

 We will *not* have: